yanganto/toml-example/README.md

 ## Will do later
 - handle Option
 - handle Vec
-- use stucture doc for example header
+- use structure doc for example header
 - optional the example header
 - nestring structure
 - function to write example file, `to_toml_example(file_name)`